 Since inception, the Company's operations have been financed primarily through the sale of equity securities.
 The Company has incurred losses from operations and negative cash flows since its inception due in large part to expenditures for its research and development activities, and the Company expects to continue to incur substantial losses for the foreseeable future as it continues development of its two lead drug candidates.
 As a result, the Company will need to obtain additional financing to fund its operations in the future.
 The Company intends to obtain any additional required funding through strategic relationships, public or private equity financings, debt financings, or other arrangements.
 Conditions in the financial markets and other factors could have a material adverse effect on the Company's ability to access sufficient funding on acceptable terms, or at all.
-If the Company cannot raise adequate additional capital, it will be required to delay, further reduce the scope of, or eliminate one or more of its research or development programs.
-In addition, the Company may be required to relinquish greater, or even all, rights to product candidates at earlier stages of development or on less favorable terms than it would otherwise choose.
+If the Company cannot raise adequate additional capital, it will be required to delay, reduce the scope of, or eliminate one or more of its research or development programs.
+In addition, the Company may be required to relinquish some, or even all, rights to product candidates in development or on less favorable terms than it would otherwise choose.

-Management believes that the Company's existing cash balances of \$4.8 million as of September 30, 2011, and the expected proceeds of \$2 million from future purchases of our common stock that Novogen has committed to make, will be sufficient to fund the Company's operations until late calendar year 2012.
+Management believes that the Company's existing cash balances of \$5.0 million as of December 31, 2011, will be sufficient to fund the Company's operations until mid-calendar year 2012.
 Changes in the Company's research and development plans or other changes affecting its operating expenses may affect actual future use of existing cash resources.
+If the Company is unable to obtain additional funds on favorable terms or at all, the Company may be required to cease or reduce its operations.